 - It fell victim to it in the anime's Ice Hunter filler arc.
 The Big Bad has the ability to generate and control absurd amounts of heat, which allows him to take casual lava baths and by manipulating the heat in that lava, create lava tsunamis.
 Due to this immense heat Luffy couldn't touch him without getting severely burned, which, given Luffy's fighting style, makes him unstoppable.
 In the final moments of the fight the big bad tries to ram right into Luffy, who grabs him with his bare hands, shouts a few times, and throws him across the battlefield, ultimately suffering a few minor burns from the ordeal.

-- In the actual manga, Pell grabbed a time bomb that Crocodile was going to use to blow up the city and flew it into the sky with five seconds left.
+- In the manga, Pell grabbed a time bomb that Crocodile was going to use to blow up the city and flew it into the sky with five seconds left.
 The speed and lift he would've needed to escape this alive would be well past supersonic.
 No explanation is given for how he survived that; he just did.
 Pell surviving was one of the many reasons that "nobody dies in One Piece" was a meme among anime fans for so long.

 - In the 4kids dub, immediately after Luffy refuses to take Robin's Eternal Pose to Arabastanote , Vivi speaks up and says she happens to have one, enabling them to bypass the Little Garden arc, making the entire decision pointless.
 What makes this and the other examples especially jarring is how One Piece is actually famous for its immaculate consistency which is even more impressive considering it's 17-year run.